rithmschool/git_github_solutions/github/readme.md

 Let's start by taking a bit of time to practice the git workflow below.
 It is so valuable to just practice this workflow a couple times, since you will most likely doing it professionally as well as in your individual projects and open source contributions.
 Here are some things to do.

 1. Create a local repository and add and commit some files
+    - `mkdir learning && cd learning`
+    - `touch first.txt`
+    - `git init`
+    - `git add`
+    - `git commit -m "initial commit"`
 2. Create a remote repository and push your code from the local repo to the remote
+    - Head to GitHub and create a repository
+    - In your terminal type `git remote add origin URL_OF_YOUR_REPO`
+    - `git push -u origin master`
 3. Fork the repo [https://github.com/rithmschool/git_practice](https://github.com/rithmschool/git_practice) - clone it and submit a pull request
 4. Create a new branch locally and push it to GitHub
 5. Submit a pull request with your new branch against the `master` branch on the `git_practice` repo.